CADS-WSSU/WSSU-AI-Ethics-Modules/Ethical AI in Writing/README.md

 > [!NOTE]
 > Full module can be downloaded from [here](https://github.com/CADS-WSSU/WSSU-AI-Ethics-Modules/blob/main/AI%20in%20Business%20Ethics/AI%20in%20Business%20Ethics%20Module.pdf).
 # Ethical AI in Writing
-This course is presented as a research project, which will integrate Artificial Intelligence (AI) Ethics literacy into Advanced Composition at Winston-Salem State University (WSSU) and measure its efficacy.
-Throughout the semester, students will participate in interrogation of the use of AI in composition and rhetorical studies.
-More specifically, look at the ethics, impact, and implications for the discipline.
-This course is typically offered to English majors; however, accounting, nursing, education, and business administration majors have taken this course.
+This module is integrated into ENG 3302 Advanced Composition class.
+In this module, students will explore the ethical principles of using AI in the context of an Advanced Composition course.
+Students will critically examine the role of AI tools in writing and assess their potential biases, fairness, and ethical implications.
+The objective is to raise awareness about responsible AI usage and develop a deeper understanding of AI ethics.
+This course is typically offered to English majors.

 ## Learning Outcomes of this Module